 - This recipe makes enough dough for 1 double-crust pie or 2 single-crust pies, about 24 ounces of dough.

-OPTION: USE A FOOD PROCESSOR:
+OPTION: FOOD PROCESSOR:

 - After combining the dry ingredients pour them into the bowl of a food processor.
 Cube the butter and add this in.